Aspie96/blog/content/posts/freedom_of_expression.md

 The press in Italy is regulated.
 All newspapers must be [registered](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1948-02-08;47~art5) on a [court registry](https://www.tribunale.belluno.giustizia.it/registrazione-di-giornali-o-periodici_114.html) in order to be legally published ([not necessary](https://www.mcreporter.info/LEGACY/giurisprudenza/cass12_23230.htm) for an online blog) and one needs to join a [registry](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1963-02-03;69~art45) by the [Order of Journalists](https://www.odg.it/) in order to practice the profession of journalism (a [controversial](https://www.ilfattoquotidiano.it/2010/07/27/einaudi-abolire-l%E2%80%99ordine-dei-giornalisti/44565/) norm, and which [doesn't exist](https://www.odg.it/la-storia) in the rest of Europe).
 In the [Press Freedom Index](https://rsf.org/index) Italy ranks below most EU countries and even the United States.

-The legal protection of freedom of speech in Italy extends beyond lack of government censorship.
+The legal protection of freedom of speech in Italy extends beyond limitations on government censorship.
 The Workers' Statute grants workers the [right](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1970-05-20;300~art1) to express their thoughts in the workplace and [prohibits](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1970-05-20;300~art8) employers from investigating their opinions on political, religious or social topics.

 ## Social-media censorship